 Throughout high school and college, Morgan, had many opportunities to experience the outdoors combined with service in the states and abroad.
 After completing her degree in Intercultural Studies and Urban Studies she worked in both education and the Outdoor Industry.
 Wanting to combine her passions, she moved to the Pacific Northwest and began working for NWOBS first as a Logistical Coordinator, then as a Portland Programs Instructor and now Student Services Director.
 New to the Pacific Northwest, you can find Morgan and her family discovering the rich landscapes by foot, bike and kayak any chance they get!

-Development Manager - Portland, Oregon
+Portland Program Manager - Portland, OR

 Senior Course Advisor & Medical Screener - Portland, Oregon